platformsh/platformsh-docs/src/frameworks/drupal8/drush.md

-# Work with Drush in Drupal 8
+# Working with Drush in Drupal 8

 Drush is a command-line shell and scripting interface for Drupal, a veritable Swiss Army knife designed to make life easier for those who